kenjennings/Atari-Breakout76/README04-1TitleImplementation.md

 However, the Atari computer imitation of Breakout is free from the pay-for-play requirement and it can add configurability to game parameters.
 This requires a minimal user interface which is best separated from the main game screen.
 A separate set up screen also provides an opportunity for title graphics.

 Top of screen banner: The Breakout cabinet art does not use many colors -- primarily Yellow, Red, Black, White plus a limited amount of Purple and a darker shade of Yellow.
-Reduction to four-colors should not significantly damage the image quality.
+Doing something with these colors in a title would be simple.

 ANTIC graphics mode D (two scan line/pixel) and mode E (one scan line/pixel) both display 160 pixels/color clocks per line in four colors, so both could display a color-reduced version of the picture.

 Also, text modes 4 and 5 display four colors in each character matrix with an option of swapping one color with a different color register.
 This could allow retaining a fifth color (Purple) for the title screen.

+Alternatively, a simple title using large text modes 6 or 7 would be acceptable.

 The configuration should be pre-set to the options closest to the arcade game experience.
 Possible options may include:
 - Number of balls: 1, 3, 5 (default), 7